vitaminR/agent-switchboard/README.md

 ---

 ## 8. Contributing
 PRs welcome!
 Please open an issue with your use‑case (agent flavor, toolchain, cloud).
-We’ll grow this into the **community “patchbay”** for agent comms.
+We’ll grow this into the **community “SwitchBoard”** for agent comms.

 ---